promerpr/scanstatistics/cran-comments.md

 ## Release summary

-This release removes a number of internal functions that caused the package to not load in some circumstances.
+This release updates the maintainer and makes some other changes to remove R CMD check warnings.

 ## Test environments

-* local Kubuntu 16.04 install, R 3.4.4
-* ubuntu 14.04.5 (on travis-ci), R 3.4.4
-* win-builder (devel)
+* local: Windows 10 x64, R 4.0.5
+* r-hub: windows-x86_64-devel, ubuntu-gcc-release, linux-x86_64-rocker-gcc-san, fedora-clang-devel
+* Github Actions: windows-latest-release, macOS-latest-release, ubuntu-latest-release, ubuntu-latest-devel

 ## R CMD check results

-### Using Ubuntu 16.04
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs on any platforms

-There was 1 NOTE:
+There was 2 NOTES:

+* Maintainer: ‘Paul Romer Present <paul.romerpresent@fastmail.fm>’, New submission, Package was archived on CRAN

+This package was previously on CRAN, but was removed due to check issues.
+In order to get this package back on to CRAN, I (Paul Romer Present) am taking over maintainer duties from the previous maintainer, Benjamin Allévius.
+The previous maintainer has sent an email to cran-submissions@r-project.org confirming this.

+This is my first submission to CRAN.

-* installed size is 6.9Mb, sub-directories of 1Mb or more: libs 6.4Mb
+* installed size is  5.6Mb, sub-directories of 1Mb or more: libs   5.1Mb

 Explanation (same as given on previous releases): The size is due to use of templated classes and functions, and virtual functions.
 The cost, in terms of